-2. Development authorised by this approval must be undertaken generally in accordance with the approved plans listed within this development approval.
-The approved plans must be amended to incorporate the amendments listed within this development approval and approved by council prior to the issue of any development permit for operational works.
+2. Development authorised by this approval must be undertaken generally in accordance with the Approved Plans listed within this development approval.

 Building Height

 - 3. The maximum height of the development must not exceed 21m above natural ground level at any point. - 4.
 Certification must be submitted to council from a cadastral surveyor which certifies that the building does not exceed the maximum height requirement of this development approval.